adambournes21/TRB-Excusals/README.md

 - create firebase account
 - create firebase project for this
 - add a file in src titled "FirebaseConfig" and add the project key to this file
+3. run command "npm install" in root directory
-3. to host this one can easily use firebase as well (look up how to do this)
+4. to host this one can easily use firebase as well (look up how to do this)

 # Running this project